ros4hri/ui_server/README.md

 library of QML components you want to share across several applications), and then refer to these components without having to re-import the path everytime.

+- `/ui/update_state` (`ui_msgs/SetUiFragment`): use this service to update the
+  state of the UI.
+Typically, you pass a small javascript snippet, to be executed in the context of the current QML UI.

+  Importantly, any javacript function call **must** be prefixed with `this.`, as visible in the example below.

+  Note that calling this service without first calling `/ui/set_fragment` will cause an error.

 ## Testing

+### Simple UI fragment

 Once running, executing the following service call should display a red rectangle, 150x150px, in the top left corner of the external display: